na-na15/na-na15.github.io/_posts/2021-01-09-heatmap_and_correlogram.markdown

 ---
 layout: post
 title:      "HeatMap & Correlogram:"
-date:       2021-01-09 08:15:55 +0000
+date:       2021-01-09 03:15:56 -0500
 permalink:  heatmap_and_correlogram
 ---

 ###  Introduction :
 In this post I am going to briefly talk about correlograms.
 Correlograms are a convenient  way to show the relation between numeric variables.
-Using the different shades of colors in diagrams help users to have better understanding of the relation among the variables.
+Using the different shades of colors in diagrams helps users to have a better understanding of the relation among the variables.
 Before I start to talk about correlograms, let’s talk about Heatmap.
 Correlogram is a variant of the heatmap that replaces each of the variables on the two axes with a list of numeric variables in the dataset. [\[1\]](https://chartio.com/learn/charts/heatmap-complete-guide/)

 ### What is Heatmap?
 Aheatmap is a 2_dimensional graph which represents values for a variable across two axis variables as a grid and colored each square.
 In other words, it is like a colorful data frame.
 It is useful to display  a general view of numerical data.[\[3\]](https://blog.quantinsti.com/creating-heatmap-using-python-seaborn/#:~:text=A%20heatmap%20is%20a%20two,Annotated%20Heatmap)